Skip to main content Skip to navigation

 Class sizes

-Your lecture size will naturally vary, especially for the optional modules, but also for core lectures.
+Your lecture size will naturally vary, between core and especially the optional modules.
 Some of the larger modules may have 200-600 students in them.
 You will then typically have weekly support and feedback classes with around 15-20 students.

 Typical contact hours

-Throughout your studies, you will have a combination of lectures and small group support and feedback classes.
-In your first year, you will receive approximately three hours of contact time per day, making it 14 hours on average per week.
+In your first year, you will receive approximately three hours of contact time per day, making it 14-15 hours on average per week.
 This reduces to 12 hours per week in your second year and 10 hours per week in your final year.

 Tuition fees